lwade/eucalyptus-admin-tools/README.md

 * Currently, this code is being tested on CentOS and RHEL 6, mainly using virtualenv.
+* It is recommended that you install PyGreSQL and M2Crypto from RPMs regardless of whether you are using virtualenv.
-* If not using virtualenv, Required RPMs include:  python-requests python-six python-argparse python-paramiko PyYAML python-requestbuilder (the required python-requestbuilder RPM is available from [gholms' cloud repo](http://repos.fedorapeople.org/repos/gholms/cloud/epel-6/x86_64/))
+* If not using virtualenv, other required RPMs include:  python-requests python-six python-argparse python-paramiko PyYAML python-requestbuilder (the required python-requestbuilder RPM is available from [gholms' cloud repo](http://repos.fedorapeople.org/repos/gholms/cloud/epel-6/x86_64/))
+* When using virtualenv, if you omit "--system-site-packages" or if you have not installed the PyGreSQL RPM, PyGreSQL must be built from source, which requires that /usr/pgsql-9.1/bin is in your PATH, and that postgresql91-devel is installed.
+Similarly, M2Crypto requires openssl-devel and swig, and trying to build it is fairly likely to make you cry.
+Just use the RPM.

 ### Setup